Duration

 Programme requirements

 You must have completed an undergraduate degree in pharmacy at a recognised university (or similar institution).
-You must also be currently registered as a pharmacist or be enrolled in the New Zealand pharmacist pre-registration programme.
+You must also be currently registered as a pharmacist with the Pharmacy Council of New Zealand.

 Further programme requirements